coverahealth/dataspec/docs/usage.rst

    two keys together) should be performed with a custom conformer.

-   If you are building a custom conformer that relies on the presence of certain keys, you may consider applying that conformer after the primary :ref:`mapping_spec`, so you can be sure any keys you use exist on the input value.
+   If you are building a custom conformer that relies on the presence of certain keys, you may consider applying that conformer after the primary :ref:`mapping_specs`, so you can be sure any keys you use exist on the input value.

 .. _tuple_specs: